sriharshakappala/500-datastructures-and-algorithms/README.md

 * Dynamic Memory Allocation / Manual Memory Management - malloc, dealloc (optional GC like C language)
 * Declarative vs Imperative
 * Functional Languages
   1. Functions can't change their inputs
   2. Can't change any variables (Immutable)
   3. Loops cannot be present (as we increment counter variables)
 * method_missing in Ruby
+* In one line, array of integers - multiply with random number and put the original numbers in a hash with even and odd as keys (Use inject method)
+* load vs require vs require_relative
+* public, private, protected - protected can be called by the instance of the class and any other instance of the class as well - https://www.youtube.com/watch?v=s1wG678R7ok
+* Lazy Instantiation - Rails

 ## Some items to explore
-* what is mock in unit testing
+* what is mock in unit testing - https://www.youtube.com/watch?v=YUcxik0PnWY (by mock testing we can bypass some code block and make it always return true, basically whenever you mock it just doesn;t run that particular block of code)
+* Mocking - Specify which functions you want to bypass
 * modules and classes
 * how sidekiq works
 * sidekiq parallel threads